 Are current on rent without unpaid balance at any time in the past 12 months or current on a repayment agreement for the past 12 months.

-Are current on utility payments to CCHA or to utility supplier or are current with any repayment agreement with the CCHA or utility supplier.
+Are current on utility payments to HACC or to utility supplier or are current with any repayment agreement with the HACC or utility supplier.

 Are in compliance with the terms of the lease and any additional terms required to be added to that lease by Federal law.
 Violations of the lease must be documented by notices of lease violations or other evidence of serious or repeated violations of the material terms of the lease.